We performed a comparison between Red Hat Ansible Automation Platform and SUSE Manager based on real PeerSpot user reviews.

 More Red Hat Ansible Automation Platform Pricing and Cost Advice →

-Red Hat Ansible Automation Platform is ranked 1st in Configuration Management with 58 reviews while SUSE Manager is ranked 13th in Configuration Management with 4 reviews.
+Red Hat Ansible Automation Platform is ranked 1st in Configuration Management with 62 reviews while SUSE Manager is ranked 13th in Configuration Management with 4 reviews.
 Red Hat Ansible Automation Platform is rated 8.6, while SUSE Manager is rated 9.0.
-The top reviewer of Red Hat Ansible Automation Platform writes "Capable of broad integrations with easy-to-operate infrastructure and user controls".
+The top reviewer of Red Hat Ansible Automation Platform writes "Its agentless, making the deployment fast and easy".
 On the other hand, the top reviewer of SUSE Manager writes "Easy to deploy, offers embedded monitoring, and is very stable".
-Red Hat Ansible Automation Platform is most compared with Red Hat Satellite, Microsoft Configuration Manager, VMware Aria Automation, Microsoft Azure DevOps and Automic Workload Automation, whereas SUSE Manager is most compared with Red Hat Satellite, AWS Systems Manager, BigFix, Microsoft Configuration Manager and HashiCorp Terraform.
+Red Hat Ansible Automation Platform is most compared with Red Hat Satellite, Microsoft Configuration Manager, VMware Aria Automation, Microsoft Azure DevOps and Automic Workload Automation, whereas SUSE Manager is most compared with Red Hat Satellite, AWS Systems Manager, BigFix and HashiCorp Terraform.
 See our Red Hat Ansible Automation Platform vs. SUSE Manager report.

 See our list of best Configuration Management vendors.